DUNE/computing-training-202112/setup.md

 > ## Note
 > The instructions below are for FNAL accounts.
-If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the [Setup on CERN machines](##setup-on-cern-machines).
+If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the "Setup on CERN machines".
 {: .challenge}

 ## 1. Kerberos business